News

 By removing barriers and simplifying entry processes, companies can reach traditionally excluded segments.
 Despite what it may seem, the fact that services are offered through digital and mobile channels makes their consumption easier for this group, due to the penetration of smartphones.
 In this way, people enjoy greater autonomy and control over their domestic economy.

-Fast and totally secure changes: FinTech shield themselves
+Fast and totally secure changes: FinTech shield themselves with BaaS in Europe

 Personalization is to the digital environment what the branch office is to the physical world: a way for banks to interact with the customer.
 Instead of handshakes and coffee, it’s about getting to know customers well enough through data to anticipate their needs and engage them in real time through multiple touch points.